-'The clock is ticking': EU warns Britain of poor Brexit progress
+"The clock is ticking": EU warns Britain of poor Brexit progress

 The current schedule puts progress in June as an important step towards a final Brexit deal in October, which would leave enough time for an elaborate EU ratification process before the Brexit day.

 “October is only five months from now and still some key issues related to the withdrawal agreement need to be settled.
-In June we need to see substantive progress on Ireland, on governance and all remaining separation issues,” said Deputy Prime Minister Ekaterina Zakharieva of Bulgaria, which holds the EU’s rotating presidency.
+In June we need to see substantive progress on Ireland, on governance and all remaining separation issues,” said Ekaterina Zakharieva, deputy prime minister of Bulgaria which holds the EU’s rotating presidency.

-German, Austrian and Dutch ministers all echoed the same concern, saying Britain has not made its position clear in detail on parts of the negotiations.

-“We are concerned that there is no clear stance, no clear position from the British.
-The clock is ticking,” German EU Minister Michael Roth told his EU peers.
+German, Austrian and Dutch ministers all echoed the same concern, saying Britain has not made its position clear in detail on parts of the negotiations: “The clock is ticking,” Germany’s Michael Roth told his EU peers.

 “We need now to be making substantial progress, but that is not happening.
 What is worrying us in particular is the Northern Ireland question where we expect a substantial accommodation from the British side.”